MegalithicBTC/lsps2-client-example/README.md

-Basic usage of the Megalith LSPS2 service, currently running on MutinyNet, can be demonstrated in the following way:
+Basic usage of the Megalith LSPS2 service, can be demonstrated in the following way:

 1. Clone this repository